djoos-cookbooks/newrelic/README.md

 Description
 ===========

-This cookbook provides an easy way to install various New Relic agent and the New Relic server monitor.
+This cookbook provides an easy way to install various New Relic agents and the New Relic server monitor.

 More information?
 * https://newrelic.com/docs/server/new-relic-for-server-monitoring